katlynmurphy54/CSC545GroupProject/README.md

-# CSC 545 Group Project - Spring 2021
+# CSC 545 - Theory of Database Systems - Spring 2021

+## Group Project - Jadon Calvert and Katlyn Murphy

 This is the source code for our submission of the CSC 545 group project in Spring 2021 @ EKU.

-Contributors: Jadon Calvert and Katlyn Murphy

 ## Instructions for running